 Overall Procedure.
-First, participants will be randomly assigned to brooding, reflection and control conditions.
+First, participants will be randomly assigned to brooding, reflection or control conditions.
 Then, participants in the brooding and reflection conditions will be reminded of the topic they selected at T1 as most worrisome, and proceed to their respective manipulations.
 Participants in the control condition will proceed directly to the dependent variable.
 We deliberately chose a control group that proceeds directly to the dependent variable (baseline control group) over a distraction control group because only the baseline control group allows for the conclusion that it was actually brooding that affected conspiracy beliefs.
 In a distraction control group, it would be impossible to disentangle whether brooding increased, or whether the alternative task given in the distraction control group actually decreased conspiracy beliefs.
+Nevertheless, this creates a minor limitation: the participants in the brooding and reflection conditions will spend extra time answering open-ended, repetitive questions – a task that most participants presumably will not enjoy.
+As such, the possibility remains that this feature of the manipulation may increase frustration, which could, in theory, affect conspiracy beliefs.
+Yet we believe that the advantages of this design (isolating the causal effect of brooding) outweigh this disadvantage.

 After the manipulations, participants will answer the dependent variable again (see T1), manipulation checks about the extent to which they brooded, reflected or thought about an unrelated topic during the manipulation (see below), as well the German version of the SPANE (Rahm et al., 2017), which is a short measure of positive and negative affect.

+Brooding Manipulation.
+In the brooding condition, participants will be instructed to repeatedly think about the concerns that their worry topic causes them, and how this makes them feel.
+They will answer a series of questions that build onto each other, and simulate a downward spiral of worries and negative thoughts.
+To begin, all participants will answer seven questions.
+Subsequently, all participants will answer one cycle of repetitions.
+Then, the repetition questions will be repeated one after the other until five minutes have passed.
+As soon as five minutes have passed, the “continue” button will bring participants to the dependent variable instead of to the next question.
 Participants will receive the following instructions: You indicated that X worries you the most.
 The following is for you to reflect on your concerns about this topic (X will be replaced by the topic participants chose as most worrisome at T1):

 What concerns do you have about X?
 Please take a moment to think about this before writing down your concerns.